nfriedly/Arduino-Fan-Controler/readme.md

 * Window & door open/closed status detection - don't turn on the fan if the house is shut
 * Automatic window opening

+The part choices might be a little odd, but they're primarily based on what I already had lying around and/or could source for free.
+You've got 6 analog lines available, so one could easily switch to analog sensors.
+And a regular (cheaper) mechanical relay would work fine as long as it (and it's PCB!) can handle the current of the fan.

 MIT License
 -----------